Secrets

 Don't Commit state.enc

-Add .noorm/state.enc to your .gitignore.
+Add .noorm/state/state.enc to your .gitignore.
 The file is encrypted with machine-specific keys and won't work on other machines.

 Deleting Secrets

-noorm secret:rm MY_API_KEYRequired secrets (defined in settings) cannot be deleted, only updated.
-The CLI tells you whether a secret is universal or stage-specific when you try to delete a required one.
+Required secrets (those declared in settings.yml) cannot be deleted, only updated.
+The TUI tells you whether a secret is universal or stage-specific when you try to delete a required one.